How to cite this paper

 for linguistic annotations [Ide/Suderman 2007].
 The "Graph Annotation Framework"

 (GrAF), an implementation of LAF, was originally developed to publish the "Manually

 and consists of three parts:

-As the data model and its specification is somewhat liberal regarding the layout of the
+As the data model and its specification is somewhat liberal regarding the layout of

-data, we had to define a common annotation graph structure for data from language documentation
+data, we had to define a common annotation graph structure for data from language

-projects in the beginning (for the advantages of the liberal approach of GrAF for our
+projects in the beginning (for the advantages of the liberal approach of GrAF for

 purposes see section “Language Documentation and Language Typology”